Tummy time and starting to move (0-8 months)

 Giving your baby time on their tummy will help to build up strength to lift and hold they head and shoulders up.
 Tummy time should be started soon after birth and start with 1-2 minutes, 2-3 times a day and increase the time as your baby becomes stronger.
 By the age of 4 months, you should be aiming for 10-15 minutes at least 3 times a day.
 In the first 8 months of life, this will help them to develop skills needed to roll over, crawl and sit up.

 Your baby will spend a lot of time sleeping on their back with their head in one position.
 Spending time on their tummy can help to prevent babies from getting a flat spot on their head.

 The more practice your baby gets, the easier it will be for them to learn and remember.

-For a newborn, lie your baby face down on your chest, lap or arm like the picture below.
+For a newborn, lie your baby face down on your chest, lap, or arm as pictured.

 Tips for tummy time:

 Choose a time when your baby is awake and alert.
 Make sure there is time between food and tummy time to allow for the digestion of milk.

 Stay with your baby during tummy time to ensure that they are safe

 As your baby grows stronger you can put them on a rug on the floor to play

 Try various locations including outside in warm weather